Illegal fireworks--how to report their use

 3. There are significant fines for illegal fireworks use.
 The City of Lakewood has enhanced its traditional fine of $1,000 for illegal fireworks with other charges that now double the penalty to $2,000 or more.

 4. Property owners will be cited along with those responsible for setting off illegal fireworks.
-Last year, Deputy Sheriffs issued 75 citations for illegal fireworks use in Lakewood and seized 338 pounds of illegal fireworks.
+In the last two years, Deputy Sheriffs have issued 125 citations for illegal fireworks use in Lakewood.

 “Lakewood residents can have a lot of fun with safe-and-sane fireworks,” said Lakewood City Manager Thaddeus McCormack, “and you won’t risk harming veterans, pets and neighbors in the process.”